facebook/docusaurus/website/community/5-release-process.md

 - Plugin lifecycle APIs
 - Theme config
 - TypeScript types
-- Browser support
+  - We still retain the freedom to make types stricter (which may break type-checking).

 :::tip

-Any documented API is considered public.

-Any undocumented API is considered as internal.
+For non-theme APIs, any documented API is considered public (and will be stable); any undocumented API is considered internal.

 :::

+An API being "stable" means if you increment the patch or minor version of your Docusaurus installation without any other change, running `docusaurus start` or `docusaurus build` should not throw an error.

 ### Theming public API {#theming-public-api}

 Docusaurus has a very flexible theming system:

 - You can use custom CSS
-- You can [swizzle](/docs/swizzling) any theme React component
+- You can [swizzle](/docs/swizzling) any React theme component

 This system also implicitly creates a very large API surface.
 To be able to move fast and improve Docusaurus, we can't guarantee retro-compatibility.

 ✅ Our public theming API includes: